 Fun test prep that is rigorous can sometimes be difficult to find.
-Is this the way your students look at you when you start your test prep?
+Is this the way your students look at you when you start your test review?

 OH NO!
 This is not what you want to deal with for the next several weeks of reviewing for the state test.
 I want to share with you FIVE FUN test prep ideas that have worked well with my students.
 Hopefully you won’t see this look again.